hashicorp/terraform-provider-aws/website/docs/r/api_gateway_account.html.markdown

 `throttle_settings` block exports the following:

-* `burst_limit` - The absolute maximum number of times API Gateway allows the API to be called per second (RPS).
+* `burst_limit` - Absolute maximum number of times API Gateway allows the API to be called per second (RPS).
-* `rate_limit` - The number of times API Gateway allows the API to be called per second on average (RPS).
+* `rate_limit` - Number of times API Gateway allows the API to be called per second on average (RPS).

 ## Import